 4 min read

-If you sell products or services in the Netherlands, in some cases, your customer has the right to a reflection period (cooling-off period or cancellation period).
+If you sell products or services in the Netherlands your customer often has the right to a reflection period (cooling-off period or cancellation period).
 During this period, they can cancel or return their order.
 This is called right of withdrawal or dissolution right.

 When does the cancellation period apply?

-You customer has the right to a cooling-off period of 14 days if he buys something from you through for example:
+Your customer has the right to a cooling-off period of 14 days if he buys something from you through, for example:

 Returning purchase price and delivery costs